chubin/awesome-console-services/README.md

 * `telnet freechess.org` — Chess Game
 * `telnet milek7.gq` — games: Pong, Break out, Tetris
 * `telnet mtrek.com 1701` — Star Trek
-* `telnet aardmud.org` — MUD
-* `telnet 1984.ws 23` — BBS
 * `telnet telehack.com`

 ## Scripts

-Useful scripts, that can be run with just one line of code, but where, still local still execution is necessary.
+Useful scripts, that can be run with just one line of code, but where, still local execution is necessary.

 * `curl -s https://raw.githubusercontent.com/sivel/speedtest-cli/master/speedtest.py | python -`

 ## Clients

-At least on of the clients, that you need to access these services, is installed in almost every UNIX/Linux system.
+At least one of these clients, that you need to access these services, is installed on almost every UNIX/Linux system.

 * [aria2](https://aria2.github.io/)
 * [bitsadmin](https://docs.microsoft.com/windows/win32/bits/)